Hyundai Ioniq 9

 The Hyundai Ioniq 9 (현대 아이오닉 9) is a battery electric mid-size crossover SUV with three-row seating produced by Hyundai since 2025.

 It is the third product to be marketed under the electric cars-focused Ioniq sub-brand, after the Ioniq 5 and Ioniq 6.

-It is the largest Hyundai passenger electric vehicle to date.
+It is the largest Hyundai electric SUV in the line-up, acting as a battery electric alternative to the Palisade.

 History

+Concept

-The Ioniq 9 was unveiled on 20 November 2024 in Los Angeles, California at the 2024 Los Angeles Auto Show, U.S. Previously, its styling was previewed as a concept car called the Hyundai Seven Concept in the 2021 Los Angeles Auto Show in November 2021.
-The model was named as the Ioniq 7 during its development.
+The Ioniq 9 was first previewed as a concept car called the Hyundai Seven Concept at the 2021 Los Angeles Auto Show in November 2021.

+Rename

+Originally, the model was named the Ioniq 7 during its development.
 At the end of its development program in early 2024, the model was renamed to Ioniq 9.

+Reveal

+Months later after the long development of the production model, on 20 November 2024, Hyundai unveiled the Ioniq 9 in Los Angeles, California at the 2024 Los Angeles Auto Show, located from the U.S., and it stays true to the concept model.

 Design

 Designed under a concept called 'Aerosthetic', the Ioniq 9 incorporates aerodynamically optimized design features, such as a dual-motion active air flap at the front, 3D-shaped underbody cover, and low-resistance tires, achieving a drag coefficient of 0.259 Cd (with digital side mirrors optional in some markets).
 In the cabin, features a flat floor design and customizable seating options, including six or seven seats with reclinable "Relaxation Seats" in the first and second rows.
 A Dynamic Body Care system with touch massage functionality and swiveling seats for second-row passengers are among the key interior offerings.